๐Ÿ’ถAP Macroeconomics

 Exchange Rates

-• Currency depreciation makes domestic goods cheaper abroad and foreign goods more expensive at home, increasing net exports
+Currency depreciation makes domestic goods cheaper abroad and foreign goods more expensive at home, increasing net exports and shifting AD right.

-• Trade policy effects: tariffs and trade agreements alter the effective exchange rate for specific goods, shifting net exports
+Trade policies like tariffs also alter the effective price of specific goods, shifting net exports.

 Foreign Income and Global Conditions

-• Trading partner growth increases demand for domestic exports—when China or Europe grows faster, they import more U.S. goods
+• Trading partner growth increases demand for domestic exports.
+When China or Europe grows faster, they import more U.S. goods, shifting U.S. AD right.

-Compare: Exchange rate depreciation vs. Foreign income growth—both increase net exports, but through different mechanisms.
-Depreciation works through price competitiveness (our goods become cheaper), while foreign income growth works through demand expansion (foreigners have more to spend).
+Compare: Exchange rate depreciation vs. Foreign income growth.
+Both increase net exports, but through different mechanisms.
+Depreciation works through price competitiveness (our goods become cheaper to foreigners), while foreign income growth works through demand expansion (foreigners have more to spend).
 An FRQ might ask you to trace how Fed policy affects AD through the exchange rate channel versus how a foreign recession affects AD through the trade channel.

 Quick Reference Table